 Film and television projects may be single programs or a series addressing significant figures, events, or ideas.
-Programs must be intended for national distribution.
-The Division of Public Programs welcomes projects ranging in length from short-form to broadcast-length video.
+Programs must be intended for national distribution, via traditional carriage or online distribution.
+The Division of Public Programs welcomes projects that range in length from short-form to broadcast-length video.

-Radio projects may involve single programs, limited series, or segments within an ongoing program.
+Radio projects, including podcasts, may involve single programs, limited series, or segments within an ongoing program.
 They may also develop new humanities content to augment existing radio programming or add greater historical background or humanities analysis to the subjects of existing programs.
 They may be intended for regional or national distribution.

 NEH encourages projects that engage public audiences through multiple formats in the exploration of humanities ideas.
 Proposed projects might include complementary components to a film, television, or radio project.
-These components should deepen the audience’s understanding of the subject in a supplementary manner: for example, book/film discussion programs, websites, mobile applications, museum exhibitions, or podcasts.
+These components should deepen the audience’s understanding of the subject in a supplementary manner: for example, book/film discussion programs, supplementary educational websites, or museum exhibitions.

 Development grants enable media producers to collaborate with scholars to develop humanities content and to prepare programs for production.
-Grants should result in a script and should also yield a detailed plan for outreach and public engagement in collaboration with a partner organization or organizations.
+Grants should result in a script or treatment and should also yield a detailed plan for outreach and public engagement.

 The number of applications to an NEH grant program can vary widely from competition to competition, as can the funding ratio.
 Information about the average number of applications and awards in recent competitions is meant only to provide historical context for the current competition.
 Information on the number of applications and awards in individual competitions is available from firstname.lastname@example.org .

 Contact the staff of NEH’s Division of Public Programs at 202-606-8269 or email@example.com .
 Hearing-impaired applicants can contact NEH via TDD at 1-866-372-2930.